Connected through Games

 We will realize the mission of Games Against Loneliness to prove that "games are a great way to connect and make friends" with following goals:

-Create and maintain an online Games Against Loneliness community, including concept for distributed "Community Hubs" that will connect Members in their preferred places like Members' homes, shared spaces, affiliated cafes, etc.
+Create and maintain an online Games Against Loneliness community and a web platform, based on the concept of distributed "Community Hubs" connecting the Members in their preferred places like the Members' homes, shared spaces, affiliated cafes, etc.

 Create and maintain the physical Games Against Loneliness HQ community space to allow in-person activities and participation in the community events.